Sometimes it's better to set our technical jargon aside in order to communicate effectively...

 (a) Behavior analysts do not make public statements that are false, deceptive, misleading, exaggerated, or fraudulent, either because of what they state, convey, or suggest or because of what they omit, concerning their research, practice, or other work activities or those of persons or organizations with which they are affiliated.
 Behavior analysts claim as credentials for their behavior-analytic work, only degrees that were primarily or exclusively behavior-analytic in content.

 Posting a meme that depicts behavior analysts as cruel and insensitive perpetuates that myth, publicly.
 Nothing you post on the internet is private so when you post something like that you are making a public statement.
+Effective communication benefits our practice as behavior analysts and our clinical relationships with clients and families.
 End of story.